giantswarm/rook-operator-app/UPDATING.md

 git switch --detach v1.6.0
 ```

+The repo is now ready to update the upstream charts it tracks.

+### Updating the main chart

+This process assumes that you have a master branch which is currently
+offering `v1.5.9` of `rook`, and you want to update it to `v1.6.0` from
+upstream.

+As this repo contains additions to the upstream chart, you will need to
+merge the changes from the new version in and assess them.
 As the upstream Helm chart is in a subdir, we need to use some git magic
 to filter out just the files we need into `temp-split-branch`.
 This
 operation may take some time depending on the power of your local machine.